 According to a recent press release, the Time-Evolving Data Science / Artificial Intelligence for Advanced Open Environmental Science (TAIAO) project will initially be researched-based.

-About the project
+About the Project

-Then, the project will eventually provide fit-for-purpose tools and methods that can be used by researchers and practitioners across all areas of the New Zealand environment.
+- Then, the project will eventually provide fit-for-purpose tools and methods that can be used by researchers and practitioners across all areas of the New Zealand environment.

-This is the largest project to be funded in recent years at the University and will be spread over seven years.
+- This is the largest project to be funded in recent years at the University and will be spread over seven years.

-The University’s Acting Vice-Chancellor shared that the funding announcement is a testament to the world-class data science capabilities at the University.
+- The University’s Acting Vice-Chancellor shared that the funding announcement is a testament to the world-class data science capabilities at the University.

-It has long been a leader in the field of computer science and is thrilled to be leading a new project of such significance to New Zealand.
+- It has long been a leader in the field of computer science and is thrilled to be leading a new project of such significance to New Zealand.

-The project’s lead researcher explained how the project will have an impact on the field of data science by developing new methods to deal with large volumes of time series data.
+- The project’s lead researcher explained how the project will have an impact on the field of data science by developing new methods to deal with large volumes of time series data.

-On top of that, the project will produce a positive impact on the environment.
+- On top of that, the project will produce a positive impact on the environment.

-Data Science for the environment
+Data Science for New Zealand Environment Problems

-This project is the perfect opportunity to combine international learnings with the passion of the University’s own data science researchers to preserve the country’s famously beautiful lakes, rivers, forests, estuaries and mountains for future generations.
+- This project is the perfect opportunity to combine international learnings with the passion of the University’s own data science researchers to preserve the country’s famously beautiful lakes, rivers, forests, estuaries and mountains for future generations.

-Professor Bifet is world-renowned for his contributions to data science as an author and core founder of the MOA machine learning software.
+- Professor Bifet is world-renowned for his contributions to data science as an author and core founder of the MOA machine learning software.

-He is a recipient of the competitive Entrepreneurial Universities fund, which aims to attract world-leading entrepreneurial researchers to New Zealand.
+- He is a recipient of the competitive Entrepreneurial Universities fund, which aims to attract world-leading entrepreneurial researchers to New Zealand.

-It, therefore, gives them the opportunity to teach at their choice of university in New Zealand.
+- It, therefore, gives them the opportunity to teach at their choice of university in New Zealand.

-The University’s data science capabilities might be New Zealand’s best-kept secret.
+- The University’s data science capabilities might be New Zealand’s best-kept secret.
 The Weka suite of machine learning is so well known and widely used internationally.

-However, most Kiwis do not realise that it was developed right in Waikato.
+- However, most Kiwis do not realise that it was developed right in Waikato.

 - The project is a new collaboration between the University, the University of Auckland, and the University of Canterbury, as well as Beca and MetService, and includes world-leading data scientists, data engineers, and environmental scientists.

 Strategic Science Investment Fund